Merry Hill Shopping Centre

 Merry Hill (formerly Intu Merry Hill, Westfield Merry Hill and The Merry Hill Shopping Centre) is a large shopping complex in Brierley Hill near Dudley, England.
 It was developed between 1985 and 1990, with several subsequent expansion and renovation projects.
-The centre is anchored by Harvey Norman, Marks & Spencer, Primark, Asda, Next and Hollywood Bowl.

-The centre has more than 200 shops, a retail park, cinema, food court, arcade and more than 10,000 parking spaces.
+The centre has more than 200 shops, a retail park, cinema, food court, arcade and more than 10,000 parking spaces, and is anchored by Harvey Norman, Marks & Spencer, Primark, Asda and Next.

 Adjacent to the main shopping mall is a marina called The Waterfront accommodating a number of bars, restaurants, the studios of Black Country Radio, and the Headquarters and Control Room of West Midlands Ambulance Service.
 The Dudley No.1 Canal passes through The Waterfront and along the edge of the shopping centre before descending to Delph Locks.

 The centre's original developers and owners were Richardson Developments.
 Savills carry out the day-to-day management of Merry Hill and strategic planning and asset management is by Sovereign Centros on behalf of the current owners.

 History

 Background

 At the beginning of the 1980s, the recently elected Conservative government of Margaret Thatcher created a number of enterprise zones to attract businesses to areas of high unemployment that had resulted from the down-sizing or closure of major industrial concerns.
 On 29 October 1980, Chancellor Geoffrey Howe announced that Dudley Council's application for an enterprise zone near to Brierley Hill had been successful.
 The enterprise zone included Merry Hill Farm, a large open green space cherished locally as a haven for wildlife.
 It was anticipated that the enterprise zone would help replace some of the lost jobs in manufacturing.
 Incentives for business included a relaxation of planning rules, enhanced capital allowances on industrial and commercial buildings, exemption from Development Land Tax and a ten-year exemption from business rates.

 In December 1982, the neighbouring Round Oak Steelworks closed with the loss of around 1,300 jobs; later, the enterprise zone was extended to include the Round Oak site.
 Jobs were created in the small and medium-sized units built by developers on trading estates, but no large-scale manufacturing business had been attracted to the enterprise zone.
 Oldbury-based, Richardson Developments who had bought both the Merry Hill Farm and Round Oak sites decided to focus on retail and leisure, rather than manufacturing for Merry Hill Farm.